doomvox/raku-study/notes/meeting_2022sep25.md

 3.  text:

+    ```text

-    TASK #1: Unique Array You are given list of arrayrefs.
+    TASK #1: Unique Array
+    You are given list of arrayrefs.
 Write a script to remove the duplicate arrayrefs from the given list.

-    TASK #2: Date Difference You are given two dates, $date1 and $date2 in the format YYYY-MM-DD.
+    TASK #2: Date Difference
+    You are given two dates, $date1 and $date2 in the format YYYY-MM-DD.
 Write a script to find the difference between the given dates in terms on years and days only.
+    ```

-<a id="org2cb1a09"></a>
+<a id="orgb4f1888"></a>

 ### substr uses first<sub>position</sub> and length